 2. Graco-Sharpe 288878 HVLP FX3000 Paint Spray Gun

-This Graco-Sharpe is the one of the best HVLP guns you can buy for a standard air compressor.
-While nicer guns exist, like DeVilbiss auto sprayers, we think they’re overkill for anyone who doesn’t paint professionally.
-They also require a much higher CFM than most non-pro’s have available.
+This Graco-Sharpe is one of the best HVLP spray guns you can buy for a standard compressor.
+While nicer guns exist, like DeVilbiss auto sprayers, we think they’re overkill for anyone who doesn’t spray paint professionally.
+They also require a much higher CFM than most non-pros have available.

 This is our top quality recommendation to passionate DIYers and casual-use professionals who want a reasonably-priced tool that’s still well below premium price ranges.
 It’s a full-size HVLP spray gun, which provides even, smooth coverage with a variety of materials.
-Best of all, you can pick the exact tip size that suits your needs!
+Best of all, you can pick the exact tip size that suits different spray patterns!

-It’s made better than the Campbell-Hausfield guns.
-Like those two tools, the Graco-Sharpe is made entirely from metal, including the handle, knobs, and fittings.
-Unlike the Campbell-Hausfield set, this one comes with an aluminum cup, too!
+It’s made better than the Campbell-Hausfeld paint sprayers.
+Like those two tools, the Graco-Sharpe is made entirely from metal, including the handle, knobs, and spray fittings.
+Unlike the Campbell-Hausfeld set, this one comes with an aluminum cup, too!
 So, absolutely all the liquid surfaces are metal.
 Overall, this one simply feels more reassuring in the hand.